Loading...

 Visit to interact with this map.

 The ability to engage with and manipulate 3D models of real-world artifacts and spaces can allow for a deeper understanding of the objects and space in question (particularly in comparison to a traditional 2D image).
-For example, a of public domain cultural heritage models from museums and libraries from across the world numbering has been made freely available to view and download.
+For example, a recent collection of public domain cultural heritage models from museums and libraries from across the world numbering more than 1700 models has been made freely available to view and download.

 The creation of 3D objects can be divided into two general processes, creating models from photos called photogrammetry, which involves the construction of a 3D digital surface (known as a mesh) based on a series of overlapping photographs of an object, and laser scanning, which is the process of using lasers bouncing off from an object to identify the shape of its surface.